 The Church plays an essential role in the curriculum at Temple Ewell, both through the teaching of Religious Education and through regular acts of worship.
 We also aim to promote the development of children’s spiritual and moral understanding through a variety of purposeful learning opportunities.
+Driven by our school Christian values, our curriculum celebrates diversity, encourages acceptance and tolerance and develops respect.
+Our curriculum is designed to give all pupils, including children that are disadvantaged and with SEND, the knowledge, skills and cultural capital they need to succeed in life.

 To view what our classes are learning this term click on the links below: